pbatard/Mosby/README.md

 ### How do I use the generated Secure Boot key to sign a UEFI bootloader?

-* On Windows, use `signtool.exe` with the `.pfx`:
+* On Windows, use `signtool.exe` with the `.pfx`.
+For example, to sign `bootx64.efi`:
 ```
-signtool sign /f "Mosby Secure Boot Signing.pfx" /fd SHA256 Mosby.efi
+signtool sign /f "Mosby Secure Boot Signing.pfx" /fd SHA256 bootx64.efi
 ```

 Note that you can download `signtool.exe` with the command: